jimhigson/oboe.js/writing/proposal.md

 ==========

 I am registered on the Software Engineering Program until December 2013.
-I plan to complete and deliver the dissertation during Autumn 2013.
+I plan to complete and deliver the dissertation in late Summer or Autumn 2013.

 Summary of deliverables
 =======================